wangzlab/COPD_multiomics/4-Multi-Omic Integration/README.md

 Output: 1_hostT.module_assign.txt, 1_hostT.module_eigengene.txt
 ```

+This step generates dimensionality reduced multi-omic data profiles (1_metagenome-combined.gct, 1_metaB.module_eigengene.txt, 1_hostT.module_eigengene.txt) to be used for downstream analyses.

 ## 3. Obtain neutrophil or eosinophil-associated modules

 Differential metagenomic modules were obtained by: 1) obtaining effect size of each KOs in association with disease in a general linear model adjusting demographic confounders, 2) ranking the features by their effect sizes, and 3) comparing the ranks of features within or outside each module in a Wilcoxon rank-sum test.
 The differential modules were then associated with sputum neutrophil or eosinophil percentages, and assigned as 'NEU' or 'EOS' if specifically significantly correlated with sputum neutrophil or eosinophil percentages.